-The Migrant Education Program: provides supplamental instructional services and advocacy for highly mobile migrant children in order to help studets reach challenging academic standards and graduate with a high school diploma or GED.
+The Migrant Education Program: provides supplemental instructional services and advocacy for highly mobile migrant children in order to help students reach challenging academic standards and graduate with a high school diploma or GED.

 Teen Pregnancy Prevention: Provides positive youth development in middle and high schools in Harrisonburg, Page and Rockingham to prevent risky behaviors with our community’s youth.